Tayruh/sadako/reference.md

 [:& sadako.macros.say("Ayren", "Hi!"):]
 ```

 Please be aware that `sadako.macros` is not saved when you save your game.
-Because of this, any macros defined during game will not be saved and the game will crash when you reload.
 Therefore, always define your macros in your javascript before you call `sadako.startGame()`.

 ## Choices and Depths